Ever notice how Your Spirit Irritates Their Demons, even when you’ve done nothing wrong?

 It’s not your fault.
 You’re just being you, and that’s exactly what’s driving them nuts.

-Your presence is like a mirror, reflecting back all the stuff people try to ignore about themselves.
+Your spirit is like a mirror, reflecting back all the stuff people try to ignore about themselves.

-When you walk into a room radiating confidence, kindness, and authenticity, it’s like holding up a giant mirror to everyone else’s insecurities, jealousies, and fears.
+When you walk into a room with your spirit radiating confidence, kindness, and authenticity, it’s like holding up a giant mirror to everyone else’s insecurities, jealousies, and fears.

 It’s not that you’re trying to make them feel bad.
-You’re just existing, and your existence is a reminder of everything they’re not facing in themselves.
+You’re just existing, and your spirit is a reminder of everything they’re not facing in themselves.
 (1)

 These Demons Never Liked You